The Ultimate Guide To NIC For Self-Employed In The UK

 However, If you’re self-employed, you don’t pay yourself through PAYE.
 This means that it’s your responsibility to calculate and settle the right amount for your contribution.

-But before you get overwhelmed by math and taxes (the horror!), we’ll make this process as easy as possible with our ultimate guide for NIC for the self-employed.
+But before you get overwhelmed by maths and taxes (the horror!), we’ll make this process as easy as possible with our ultimate guide for NIC for the self-employed.
+Plus, we’ll also cover the Autumn Statement 2023 and what changes this brings to NIC for 2024.

 What national insurance am I liable to pay?